thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 #### Troubleshooting

 In case of any issues you can examine service logs for errors.
-For example to see ThingsBoard MQTT broker logs execute the following command:
+For example to see TBMQ logs execute the following command:

 ```
 kubectl logs -f tb-broker-0